andrewbrooke/github-lang-getter/README.md

 ## Tests

+Mocha tests are located in `/test`

+To run the tests, create a `.env` file at the root directory with contents like the following:

+    GITHUB_ACCESS_TOKEN=YOUR-ACCESS-TOKEN

+Run the following commands

     npm install
     npm test

 ## Contributing

-Bug fixes and new features are encouraged, just fork and PR!
+Bug fixes and new features are encouraged, feel free to fork and make a pull request.

+- Follow the ESLint rules set in .eslintrc.js
+- Add Mocha tests for new functionality

 ## License